henriquecastror/henriquecastror_md/content/post/2021-03-07 master slides/index.md

 There you go!
 8 slides to a 15-min presentation!

-This is how I see a nice master presentation, but they are not rules.
+This is how I see a nice master presentation, but these are not rules.
 If you feel you need 1 or 2 more slides, you can have it.
 However, **do not use more time than expected!**

 In total, you may have 10 slides because you can use the first slide to include the title of your dissertation and your name, and the latter to include the same information again with a "Thank you for your attention" message.
 You do not spend time with these slides; they are there only to "initiate" and "conclude" your presentation, respectively.
 They are usually the slides that you keep on the screen while the real discussion is happening.